We had a chance to talk to Bob about his background, what drew him to ISDenver, and what he's most excited about taking on our school!

 Investments in this fund will be used to increase both the number of families who benefit from financial assistance and the amount of need that we can meet with each offer.

-Please note that donations received to this fund prior to December 31, 2018 will become a resource for the 2019-20 financial assistance offers.
+Donations received to this fund prior to December 31st will become a resource for the following school years' financial assistance offers.

 We both respect and appreciate that many families seek to donate the most flexible support possible, which is ultimately a contribution that can be used at the discretion of the school leadership.
 Additionally, our school works with families each year to support approved, one-off opportunities that fall outside of the stated philanthropic priorities.
 If either of this scenarios resonate with you, then this is the fund for you!

-Our faculty members recently asked themselves what would most inspire them to participate in our Community Giving efforts.
-A few faculty started talking over lunch in October, and just a few weeks later, formally launched the Scholarship by Staff.
-With the dual goals of maximizing participation and raising a full year's tuition to bring one new, extreme need learner to campus for the 2018-19 year, more than 50% of full-time faculty and staff have raised over $11,000 in the first two weeks.
+In the Fall of 2017, our faculty members asked themselves what would most inspire them to participate in our Community Giving efforts.
+A few faculty started talking over lunch, and just a few weeks later, formally launched the Scholarship by Staff.
+With the dual goals of maximizing participation and raising a full year's tuition to bring one new, extreme need learner to campus for the 2018-19 year, nearly 85% of full-time faculty and staff have raised over $13,000 to fund the Scholarship by Staff.

 This effort is a special campaign solely among faculty and staff -- something that each member can feel really good about, and see the direct impact of giving back to ISDenver.
-While this is not an official 'fund' like the above three priorities, we think our broader community will want to know what the faculty and staff are doing for community giving.
+While this is not an official 'fund' like the above three priorities, we are proud of our efforts and generosity, and hope to inspire our broader community to join us in contributing to the school.

 All philanthropic contributions received throughout the year, with the exception of capital campaign pledge payments, will be recorded as a part of Community Giving.
 Contributions may be made online, via check, or in person throughout the year, including Giving Tuesday (11.27.18) and at the Gala (4.6.19).